rainlanguage/rain-sdk/docs/classes/erc20balancetier.md

 ### nameBookReference

-Reference to find the address in the book address.
-Should be implemented and assign it to each subclass
+Name reference to find the address of the contract in the book address.

 <i>Overrides [RainContract.nameBookReference](./raincontract.md#nameBookReference-property-static)</i>

+Should be implemented in each class to find the factory or main address in the book.

 <b>Signature:</b>